Thelesperma filifolium: Ecology

 The ripened seeds are a food source for the multi-colored painted bunting.
-It does not appear to be ravaged by deer.
-It is also a good larval and nectar plant for butterflies and is a larval food for the sulphur butterfly.
+It does not appear to be eaten by deer.
+It is a larval host for the dwarf yellow butterfly.

 Uses

 The crushed leaves offer a pleasant aroma and can be made into tea, which is sometimes used medicinally by several Native American tribes.
 This is especially widespread among southwest tribes, where it is named Navajo tea, Hopi tea, or Indian tea.

+Stiff greenthread has traditionally been used by Diné (Navajo) and Ndé (Apache) as a tea.
+For the tea, the stem, leaves, and flowers were steeped, to be used as an astringent, to reduce mucus secretions, to reduce fevers, to treat kidney problems, as a vermifuge, to relieve stomach aches and other digestive ailments, and against sexually transmitted infections.
+The leaves were chewed to relieve toothache.